kaermadan/public/Maize_genome/README.md

 1. Maize syntenic gene (homology with mainly Sorghum and some rice) list for B73 and PH207, from Alex Brohammer et.al 2018, Plant Jounal paper, including 24148 B73 and 23086 PH207 syntenic genes, respectively (only sytenic genes with gene ID were kept compared with the original file Table S1).

+2. gene_classical is from James Schnable, 2011 PlosOne paper,which documented 423 classical maize genes that have visiable mutant phenotype.